 Chapter 6

-Opposite the girls in attendance, the males there all seemed to be in dark clothing.
-I thought about what Paul said last night, about this school being elite.
-It seems like it was.
+The other girls were dressed in pale attire as well.
+Lily understood then—she couldn't be the only servant working there.
+Opposite the girls in attendance, the males were all in dark clothing.
+She thought about what Paul had said last night, about the school being elite.
+It seemed like it was.
+Well, for the males at least.

-"Honestly it's just plain barbaric," said a girl with short black hair as Lily climbed into a black, oversized SUV.
+"Honestly, it's just plain barbaric," said a girl with short black hair as Lily climbed into a black, oversized SUV.

-"Masochistic," said a girl with a kind round face, who was sitting opposite the first girl.
+"Masochistic," said a girl with a kind, round face, who was sitting opposite the first girl.

 "It's not all bad," said a new girl.